126.96.36.199 Israel-Palestine: Segmentation of Power

 An Economist leader, Two states or one?, now argues that: “Without hope of an agreement, Israel’s critics have begun to talk of a “one-state reality”.
 The former Knesset speaker Avraham Burg had earlier described a possible design for “The one state solution” in Prospect Magazine, defining three layers of subsidiarity:

 Jewish fundamentalists and Hamas are the main obstacles to peace – yet peace is what most Jews and most Arabs want.
-Moderate Israeli governments have tried to reach peace agreements, but while their country is being attacked any attempt to compromise looks like appeasement.
+Moderate Israeli governments have tried to reach peace agreements, but any attempt to compromise looks like appeasement while their country is being attacked.
 Both Netanyahu and Hamas have gained politically by shows of military strength, despite the damage to their respective populations.
-The approach advocated by The Economist, to create an enlarged Israel-Palestine State, seems the best way forward: giving the Jewish people a large degree of control over what they see as their ancestral territory whilst restoring Arab rights.
+The approach advocated by Avraham Burg and The Economist, to create an enlarged Israel-Palestine State, seems the best way forward: giving the Jewish people a large degree of control over what they see as their ancestral territory whilst restoring Palestinians’ rights.
+It is difficult to see how this can be brought about, though.

-This is a new page, added since the publication of Patterns of Power Edition 3a.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/6675a.htm
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition04/6675.htm.